justinsisley/mercenary/README.md

 nodemon is recommended when you're writing server code, since your server will restart upon any code changes, allowing you to just refresh the browser and test away.

-Using vanilla Node.js is generally the way to go when you're writing client side code, since you don't really need the server to restart on each code change.
+A nodemon.json exists to keep nodemon's watcher focused on server-side changes only, so changes to client-side code won't trigger a server restart.
+There aren't really any disadvantages to using nodemon while developing, so I'd highly recommend it.

-The choice is yours, and both methods of running the server are available via two Grunt tasks:
+In the end, the choice is yours, and both methods of running the server are available via two Grunt tasks:

 - `grunt serve` - start the Express server using Node.js.
 - `grunt servedemon` - start the Express server using nodemon*.